Blake Farenthold

 Randolph Blake Farenthold (December 12, 1961 – June 20, 2025) was an American politician and lobbyist.
 A member of the Republican Party, Farenthold co-hosted a conservative talk-radio program before beginning a career in politics.
 Farenthold served as the U.S. representative for from 2011 until his resignation in April 2018 in the wake of reports he used public funds to settle a sexual harassment lawsuit and had created an intensely hostile work environment for women in his congressional office.
 Upon resigning, Farenthold pledged to reimburse the US$84,000 in public money that he used to settle the lawsuit.
 He later reneged on his pledge.

 Early life and education

-Farenthold was born and raised in Corpus Christi, Texas, the son of Mary Sue (née Ogg; 1939–2014) and George Randolph "Randy" Farenthold (1939–1972).
+Farenthold was born in Corpus Christi, Texas and grew up there, the son of Mary Sue (née Ogg; 1939–2014) and George Randolph "Randy" Farenthold (1939–1972).
 His wealthy paternal grandfather, George Edward Farenthold (1915–2000), was a Belgian immigrant descended from an aristocratic industrialist family, and worked in the oil industry in Texas.
 Blake was the onetime stepgrandson of Frances Farenthold, who married and divorced his grandfather, George Farenthold.

 Farenthold attended Incarnate Word Academy and the University of Texas at Austin where he received a Bachelor of Science degree in radio, television, and film.
 He received a Juris Doctor from St. Mary's University School of Law in San Antonio, and was admitted to the Texas Bar (Bar# 06814500).